-Delaware law permits directors to take unanimous written action without a meeting for any action otherwise required or permitted to be taken at a board meeting, but only if the written action is signed by all of the directors.
+Minnesota law permits directors to take unanimous written action without a meeting for an action otherwise required or permitted to be taken at a board meeting.
+Minnesota law further provides that a corporation's articles may meeting, but only if the written action is signed by all of the directors.